probcomp/Venturecxx/doc/on-testing.md

       - The number of iterations of the transition operator

-  - Alternately, can take "many" iterates of the operator, hoping for it to have converged, and use Chi^2 or K-S on the result (if it's discrete or 1-D).
-This is somewhat risky, because it's hard to detect convergence in general.
+  - Alternately, can take "many" iterates of the operator, hoping for it to have converged, and treat it as exact equality in distribution (i.e., use Chi^2 or K-S on 0-D or 1-D projections of the result).
+This is somewhat risky, because it's hard to detect convergence in general, but could be a reasonable test of inference algorithms with convergence heuristics

 - One can similarly approach a **computable exact posterior**: If some instances of the problem are tractable to an exact method like